scottish1176/Resume-Projects/Second Project - Venmo/README.md

    6. I can't send more TE Bucks than I have in my account.
    7. I can't send a zero or negative amount.
    8. A Sending Transfer has an initial status of *Approved*.
-5. **[COMPLETE]** As an authenticated user of the system, I need to be able to see transfers I have sent or received.
+5. As an authenticated user of the system, I need to be able to see transfers I have sent or received.
-6. **[COMPLETE]** As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.
+6. As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.

-### Optional use cases

-If you complete all of the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.
+### Possible additions for next revision

 7. As an authenticated user of the system, I need to be able to *request* a transfer of a specific amount of TE Bucks from another registered user.
    1. I should be able to choose from a list of users to request TE Bucks from.